rkd77/zxvnc/README.md

 The 127.0.0.2 address of Spectrum is hardcoded in zxvnc.
 Unfortunately, performance is poor.

+For the Timex 2068 with the spectrum emulator cartdridge there is the timex.tap and the -timex option for the zxvnc.

 This program contains code from the scrplus (http://scrplus.sourceforge.net/) and is based on SDLVncviewer from libvncserver.